Term limits in the United States: Presidential term limits 1789–1952

-The two-term limit tradition was maintained for 132 years.
+The two-term limit tradition was maintained unofficially for 132 years.
 It was unsuccessfully challenged by Ulysses Grant in 1880, Theodore Roosevelt in 1912, and Woodrow Wilson in 1920.
-Franklin D. Roosevelt successfully broke it in 1940, citing the outbreak of World War II.
-The two Roosevelts are the only presidents to run for a third term in a general election; Grant and Wilson aimed to do so, but failed to gain their parties’ nominations.
-Franklin Roosevelt was re-elected in 1944 for a fourth term amidst the United States’ engagement in World War II, but died shortly afterwards in office.
-The 22nd Amendment to the U.S. Constitution was ratified in 1951, formally establishing in law the two-term limit—although it did not apply to the incumbent Harry S. Truman, Franklin Roosevelt’s successor.
+Franklin D. Roosevelt successfully ran for a third term in 1940, citing the outbreak of World War II.
+The two Roosevelts are the only presidents to run for a third term in a general election; Grant and Wilson aimed to do so but failed to gain their parties' nominations.
+Franklin Roosevelt was re-elected in 1944 for a fourth term amidst the United States' engagement in World War II but died shortly afterwards in office.
+The Twenty-second Amendment to the United States Constitution was ratified in 1951, formally establishing in law the two-term limit—although it did not apply to the incumbent Harry S. Truman, Franklin Roosevelt's successor.
 Truman declined to run for a third term in 1952.

 The fact that "perpetuity in office" was not approached until the 20th century is due in part to the influence of rotation in office as a popular 19th-century concept.
 "Ideas are, in truth, forces," and rotation in office enjoyed such normative support, especially at the local level, that it altered political reality.

-During the US Civil War, the Constitution of the Confederate States limited its president to a single six-year term.
-Only Jefferson Davis served as Confederate president, and he did not complete a full term in office before surrendering to the Union.
+During the Civil War, the Constitution of the Confederate States limited its president to a single six-year term.
+Only Jefferson Davis served as Confederate president, but he did not complete a full term in office before surrendering to the Union.